 Airbag injuries can cause extensive (and expensive) injuries.
 After an airbag injury, it’s important to seek medical attention as soon as possible.
 Seeking medical attention will do two things: it will get you the care that you need and it will provide solid documentation of your injuries.
 Solid documentation will help prove your case later on.
 A personal injury claim can help you recover compensation for your losses after an injury.
 Depending on the details of your case, there may be multiple liable parties for your injuries.
 This legal process can quickly become overwhelming, but the attorneys at Janicek Law are ready to help guide you through.

-Can I Recover Compensation for Airbag Injuries if the Accident Was My Fault?
+Can I Recover Compensation for Airbag Injuries if the Accident Was My Fault in Texas?

 Even if the accident was your fault, you can still recover compensation for injuries caused by defective or faulty airbags.
 Filing a personal injury lawsuit against the liable party can help you recover the compensation you and your family deserve.
 At Janicek Law, our experienced attorneys can perform a thorough investigation and determine the best strategy for your case.